 The daily life of Spaniards is something to envy.
 They have daily siestas, beautiful architecture to gawk at and then there’s the food.
-Apart from one of the cheapest European capitals in Europe, which is Madrid, the cities Bilbao and Salamanca are a budget traveller’s paradise.
+Apart from one of the cheapest European capitals in Europe, which is Madrid, the cities Bilbao and Salamanca are a budget traveler’s paradise.
 There are plenty of tapas, cantinas, bars and street food stalls that will fill your tummy and induce a food coma.
 You may want to avoid the much obvious eateries on the main roads and search a little for great hidden gems.
-Some joints will serve you free snack size dishes (much like tapas) which you can enjoy when you buy a drink.
-When visiting a local establishment, ask for the menu of the day or menu del día, which usually come with a starter, main course and a drink or desert for around $15.
+Some joints will serve you free snack-size dishes (much like tapas) which you can enjoy when you buy a drink.
+When visiting a local establishment, ask for the menu of the day or menu del día, which usually comes with a starter, main course and a drink or desert for around $15.
 Should you visit Barcelona, you must visit the public markets.
-The area around La Boqueria has a slew of budget friendly food vendors and street food kiosks where you could pick up some paella and fresh juice for just $1.50.
+The area around La Boqueria has a slew of budget-friendly food vendors and street food kiosks where you could pick up some paella and fresh juice for just $1.50.

 Portugal: The free and great outdoors

 When you land up at this destination which has umpteen boardwalks, beaches, maze-like streets and lookout points, you can rest assured that you’re going to stick to your tight budget.
-Algarve coast warrants a visit if you like the sun or maybe you’ll prefer just wandering about in the streets of Lisbon.
-For the thrill seeker in you, you can catch the waves at Baleal Beach in scenic Penic, which has beautiful blue waters of the Atlantic at your disposal.
+Algarve’s coast warrants a visit if you like the sun or maybe you’ll prefer just wandering about in the streets of Lisbon.
+For the thrill-seeker in you, you can catch the waves at Baleal Beach in scenic Penic, which has the beautiful blue waters of the Atlantic at your disposal.
 After you enjoy the free outdoorsy things, you would have worked up an appetite, which is perfect as the food is pretty cheap here.
-The custard tarts or Pastel de nata are mouthwatering, can be found all over the country and cost less than $3 a piece!
+The custard tarts or Pastel de nata are mouthwatering, can be found all over the country and cost less than $3 apiece!
 Fish is caught right from the ocean, cooked fresh and served to you at your table.
 The barbequed chicken or churrasqueira tastes divine and would cost you less than $5.
 The coffee here costs about $1, which is a steal!

 Poland: budget travel during the off-season

-Perched over the Baltic Sea, Poland is an Eastern European country, which has a Jewish heritage, mixed with medieval architecture to make for an amazing off-season destination to visit.
-The peak season here is summer, which attracts a lot of tourists, but post-October is a great time to see the country on a shoestring budget (flights are cheap!)
-Tatra Mountains, which are usually teeming with tourists, will now seem exclusive as you enjoy a snow-shoe adventure or even a cross-country ski trip here.
+Perched over the Baltic Sea, Poland is an Eastern European country, which has a rich Jewish heritage, mixed with medieval architecture to make for an amazing off-season destination to visit.
+The peak season here is summer, which attracts a lot of tourists, but post-October is a great time to see the country on a shoestring budget (flights are cheap!).
+The Tatra Mountains, which are usually teeming with tourists, will now seem exclusive as you enjoy a snow-shoe adventure or even a cross-country ski trip here.
 You will find plenty of local tourists here who would be more than happy to chat you up over a filling fireside meal as you thaw.
 In Wroclaw, you can enjoy some hot pierogi with sauerkraut that will set you back by $8 while a glass of wine would cost you $3.
 Sounds like an ideal meal to us.